elleanne/search-savior/README.md

 - Working with JavaScript (it's a pain in the a**)
 - Different timezone but we made it work
 ## Accomplishments that we're proud of
+- Learning Web Dev using HTML, CSS and JavaScript
+- Learning and deploying Chrome Extension
+- Teamwork with different timezone
 ## What we learned
 - Teamwork makes the dream work
 - JavaScript, HTML, and CSS
 ## What's next for SearchSavior
+- Adding new features such as saving the tabs every time when the user switches tabs